 We joined the church and were encouraged to join a small group.
 We decided to go to the one at the preacher's house mainly because he had dinner there.

 A few weeks later he asked if I would join the media team which displays the Bible verses and song lyrics on the screen.
 I agreed and within a few weeks, the media team leader moved his membership to a church closer to his house.
 I was asked to fill the role.

 After about a year or two, I met a man at church and saw him again the preacher's house who loved to read.
 He read some of my writings and told me he enjoyed them very much.

 When this man started a small group, we started going because it was held at the church on Wednesday and we were taking our daughter there at the same time.

 He started having to miss and asked me to fill in a few times.
 Then he asked if I could take over the group altogether.
-I have been leading this group for about 3 years now.
+I have been leading this group for a few years now.

 The hidden sin

 I was leading this group, but still continuing my hidden sin.
 The day I chose to come clean came in a men's group.
 I confessed my sin and chose to repent.
 The men prayed over me and I felt like I had shed the addiction.

 A few months later, I found myself mired in it even deeper.
 I read some books and gained some more months of sobriety.
 I even got up and confessed to the church and asked members in the same addiction to confess and come into the truth.